What is Google Business Profile?

 Which one would you call or browse its website?
 The obvious answer is the one with the highest rating and the most reviews.

-Google has a few guidelines in regards to receiving reviews you can check out here.
+Google has a few guidelines regarding receiving reviews you can check out here.

 It’s perfectly fine to ask current or previous customers for reviews.
 You can make it easy for your customers to find you by providing a link straight to your profile.

-Brightlocal put together a case study of what customers mostly look for in terms of reviews.
+Brightlocal put together a case study of what customers primarily look for in terms of reviews.

 bar chart depicting the results in a Birghtlocal survey.
 The headline reads, "Which review factors do consumers care about most when choosing a local business?"
 Overall star rating was the top response.